 P.S.
 Here’s the day one entry of my visibility challenge. ❤️

 In terms of finance, I want to raise the standard of integrity, transparency, and education in the financial industry even for family A’s.
-These families consist of those that make less than 100k a year, may rent their homes instead of own, work hard in jobs and may not be able to afford a financial planner.
+An A type family makes less than 100k a year.
+They may rent their homes instead of own, work hard and probably can’t afford a financial planner.
 I’m currently offering free consultations and promise you will learn something more about your own finances without any obligation.

-I went to first grade in Panama.
-I grew up in Tokyo, Japan.
-I traveled all across the United States ( what you don’t think there are a lot of cultures in our country?
+I went to first grade in Panama, grew up in Tokyo, Japan, traveled all across the United States ( what you don’t think there are a lot of cultures in our country?
 There are 😃) and to Italy and Germany with Up With People International performing and staying in people’s homes and doing public relations work.

 I have tutored for multiple branches of the royal family of Qatar in the Middle East.
 The woman who hired me into my current financial firm comes from the royal family of Afghanistan.
 I love people and I do believe in world peace.
-I know that’s a stretch but it is possible.
+And it might feel like a stretch, but it’s possible!

-I’m living life my own way and invite you to do the same.
+I’m living life my own way and invite you to do the same with: Simplicity.
+Systems.
+Strategy.

 How do you see time and money in your own life?
-How would you like it to be different?
+And how would you like it to be different?